Stuck at home during the coronavirus crisis? An air purifier might help keep your home's environment clean.

 - Compare CADR ratings, which show how effectively an air purifier filters specific pollutants.

 - Choose a device that uses a HEPA filter, the gold standard for indoor air purifiers.

 - Look at noise levels (listed in decibels) in product specs.
 Depending on where you're using your air purifier, you may want a quieter device.

-- Calculate ongoing maintenance and electricity costs so you can budget beyond your initial purchase.
+- Calculate the air purifier's ongoing maintenance and electricity costs so you can budget beyond your initial purchase.

 - Skip the bonus features, such as app integration, unless money is no object.

 Choosing the right air purifier for your room size